 External application:

-Leaf paste is applied externally to heal wound quickly, also useful in case of insect bites and skin disorders with itching.
-It is also used in treating scorpion bite.
+Leaf paste is applied externally to heal wounds quickly, also useful in case of insect bites and skin disorders with itching.
+It is also used in treating scorpion bites.

 Effect on digestive system: